chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 ## Selecting Notes

-<<Video - Selecting Notes>>

-Many commands act on the currently "selected notes".
-Here is how to control the selection:
+Many commands act on a group of notes called the "selection":

 Select a range of notes: